-Judges are looking for the best exhibit which is presented on the day, and they always take into consideration early or late seasons, weather conditions in the days leading up to the show.
+Judges are looking for the best exhibit which is presented on the day, and they always take into consideration early or late seasons, and weather conditions in the days leading up to the show.

 Any special conditions throughout the various classes and sections must be adhered to so as to avoid possible disqualification and must disappointment.

-Apples, pears, cherries, plums should have stems left on but peaches, apricots, nectarines and most berries should not.
+Apples, pears, cherries, and plums should have stems left on but peaches, apricots, nectarines and most berries should not.

 Citrus fruits should have stems cut close to the surface of the rind leaving green plump sepals.
-A tip with citrus fruit is that freshly picked fruit usually has thicker pith which is not desirable.
+A tip with citrus fruit is that freshly picked fruit usually has a thicker pith which is not desirable.

-When presenting your exhibits it is best to display them on firm/rigid plate as soft cardboard ones can collapse.
+When presenting your exhibits it is best to display them on a firm/rigid plate as soft cardboard ones can collapse.

 Cut roses the evening before judging.
-Take the water to the rose, not the reverse, so no time delay in stem absorbing water.
+Take the water to the rose, not the reverse, so no time delay in the stem absorbing water.
 Keep rose in the fridge until leaving for the Show.

-When presenting cuts, the number of cuts is counted at the top of the vase rather than checking actual number of cuts.
+When presenting cuts, the number of cuts is counted at the top of the vase rather than checking the actual number of cuts.
 Check for separation of stems and ensure these are well above the vase top.

 If rose stems are short, then wad the base of the vase to allow stems to show and show the rose to its advantage.